 Absolutely!
 In fact, leftover soup can sometimes be even better after the flavors have had a chance to come together.
 Just keep in mind that the pasta may become slightly soggy.
 If you want to eat the soup throughout the week, just cook the pasta separately and add it when you reheat the soup.

-Store the leftovers in an airtight container in the fridge for up to 3 days.
+Store the leftovers in an airtight container in the fridge for up to 3 days and reheat them on a stovetop or in the microwave.

-For longer storage, freeze the soup without the pasta, and add freshly cooked pasta when reheating!
+For longer storage, freeze the soup without the pasta for up to 2 months, and simply add freshly cooked pasta when reheating!

 More Soup Recipes